ethcatherders/hard-fork-checklist/README.md

 This section contains all the things which need to be true in order to complete a successful hard ford.

-* More than XX% of hashing power has been upgraded to the following client
+* More than XX% of hashing power has been upgraded to the following client versions
-	* geth
+	* geth 1.8.XX
-	* Parity
+	* Parity 2.2.X
 	*